-Toys For Tots Presentation (TFTP):
+Toys For Tots Presentation (TFTP)

-Each year the club provides the Loudon County Sheriff with hundreds of toys for needy children at Christmas.
+Each year the Club provides the Loudon County Sheriff with hundreds of toys for needy children at Christmas.
 Club members make many of these.
 Building these toys provides an opportunity for members to share their knowledge and skills and get to know each other better.
-Some club members work alone, but groups of woodworkers are commonly formed.
-The club also collects hundreds of commercial toys via drop boxes that it places throughout Tellico Village.
+Some Club members work alone, but groups of woodworkers are commonly formed.
+The Club also collects hundreds of commercial toys via drop boxes that it places throughout Tellico Village.

-The club has two co-chairs that coordinate the club's contribution to the Loudon County Sheriff's Toys For Tots Program.
-Each co-chair serves for two years.
-For continuity, one co-chair leaves each year and a new one comes on.
-In early December, the public is invited to attend a club-sponsored presentation where the toys are put on display.
+The Club typically has two co-chairs that coordinate the Club's contribution to the Loudon County Sheriff's Toys For Tots Program.
+The intent is for each co-chair to serve for two years for continuity, with one co-chair leaving each year as a new one comes on.
+In early December, the public is invited to attend a Club-sponsored presentation where the toys are put on display.
 This presentation is held in the Christian Life Center of the Community Church at Tellico Village.
-The club makes a donation to the church for the use of the meeting space.
-On the day of the presentation, club members meet at the Christian Life Center to set up tables and chairs and to display the toys.
+The Club makes a donation to the church for the use of the meeting space.
+On the day of the presentation, Club members meet at the Christian Life Center to set up tables and chairs and to display the toys.
 That evening, toys and monetary donations are presented to the Sheriff.
-Spouses of club members bring cookies to the presentation and provide punch for everyone to enjoy.
-The morning after the presentation, club members remove the toys from the Christian Life Center and deliver them to a central distribution point managed by the Sheriff's Office.
+Spouses of Club members bring cookies to the presentation and provide punch for everyone to enjoy.
+The morning after the presentation, Club members remove the toys from the Christian Life Center and deliver them to a central distribution point managed by the Sheriff's Office.

-The board may decide to set aside a small quantity of toys produced by the club for specific worthy organizations other than the Sheriff's TFTP.
-Also, if some toys are either not distributed by the Sheriff's Office or come in after the Sheriff's TFTP is over, the board may decide to donate these toys to another organization such as Children's Hospital.
+The Board may decide to set aside a small quantity of toys produced by the Club for specific worthy organizations other than the Sheriff's TFTP.
+Also, if some toys are either not distributed by the Sheriff's Office or come in after the Sheriff's TFTP is over, the Board may decide to donate these toys to another organization such as Children's Hospital.

 Financial donations to the Sheriff's TFTP: Sometimes people give money in lieu of giving toys.
-In these cases, the club accepts the money and passes it on to the Sheriff the night of the club's Toys for Tots presentation.
-Sometimes people want to donate to the Sheriff's TFTP because they are grateful for free services rendered by a club member.
+In these cases, the Club accepts the money and passes it on to the Sheriff the night of the Club's Toys for Tots presentation.
+Sometimes people want to donate to the Sheriff's TFTP because they are grateful for free services rendered by a Club member.
 In these instances, which occur throughout the year, the donor is asked to mail the check directly to the Loudon County Sheriff's Office, made out to "Loudon County Sheriff's Office Toys For Tots Program".
-Handled in this manner, the donation is tax deductible (without further documentation by either the Sheriff's Office or by the club) since the Sheriff's TFTP a 501-3C Corporation.
+Handled in this manner, the donation is tax deductible (without further documentation by either the Sheriff's Office or by the Club) since the Sheriff's TFTP a 501-3C Corporation.

-Financial donations to the club: Sometimes people want to donate to the club.
-In these cases the donor is asked to make the check out to the "Tellico Village Woodworkers Club" and the donor is told the amount is not tax deductible.
-The club treasurer keeps track of these donations and informs the board of them at each board meeting.
-The board then decides if it wants the donations to be used for the club's benefit or for another purpose, e.g., the Sheriff's TFTP.
+Financial donations to the Club: Sometimes people want to donate to the Club.
+In these cases, the donor is asked to make the check out to the "Tellico Village Woodworkers Club" and the donor is told the amount is not tax deductible.
+The Club Treasurer keeps track of these donations and informs the Board of them at each Business meeting.
+The Board then decides if it wants the donations to be used for the Club's benefit or for another purpose, e.g., the Sheriff's TFTP.
 All donations earmarked for a specific charity are presented to that charity at the end of the fiscal year.
-Those earmarked for the Sheriff's TFTP program are passed on to the Sheriff the night of the club's Toys for Tots presentation.
+Those earmarked for the Sheriff's TFTP program are passed on to the Sheriff the night of the Club's Toys for Tots presentation.

-Tool Sales Guidelines:
+Tool Sales Guidelines